Shaquible/Mod-3-Rover/README.md

 3. Run main.py
 4. When prompted, enter a target x position that is within half of the grid width.
 Then enter a target y position that is within half of the grid height.
 These values can be either negative or positive.

 In order to customize the grid size, change the grid_width and grid_height variables to equal any odd numbered positive integer.
-The resolution of the grid can also be changed in by varying the grid_res variable to any positive real number.
+The resolution of the grid can also be changed by varying the grid_res variable to any positive real number.